aspose-note/Aspose.Note-Reference-Tutorials/content/english/net/text-manipulation/replace-text-all-pages/_index.md

 ### Q: How do I get community support for Aspose.Note for .NET?
 A: Join the Aspose.Note community [forum](https://forum.aspose.com/c/note/28) for discussions and assistance.
 ### Q: Where can I find more tutorials and documentation for Aspose.Note for .NET?
-A: Visit the official [documentation](https://reference.aspose.com/note/net/) for in-depth resources and tutorials.
+A: Visit the [documentation](https://reference.aspose.com/note/net/) for in-depth resources and tutorials.
 ### Q: Can I use Aspose.Note for commercial projects?
 A: Yes, explore licensing options and make purchases [here](https://purchase.aspose.com/buy).